 - 1/8 teaspoon cream of tartar

 - 1 cup mini chocolate chips

 Heat oven to 300 degrees.
 Cover cookie sheet with parchment paper.
 Beat egg whites and cream of tartar in a large bowl at high speed until soft peaks form.
-Gradually add sugar and vanilla, beating well after each addition until stiff peaks hold, sugar is dissolved and mixture is glossy.
+Gradually add sugar and vanilla, beating well after each addition until stiff peaks hold, sugar is dissolved and the mixture is glossy.
 Add cocoa to the egg white mixture, gently folding just until combined.
 Fold in chocolate chips.
 Drop by heaping tablespoon onto prepared cookie sheet.
 Bake 35-45 minutes or just until dry.
-Cool slightly on pan then remove and cool completely on wire rack.
+Cool slightly on the pan then remove and cool completely on the wire rack.
 Stored covered, at room temperature.